kumahq/kuma-website/app/_src/policies/meshtrafficpermission.md

 | `targetRef.kind`        | `Mesh`, `MeshSubset`, `MeshService`, `MeshServiceSubset` |
 | `from[].targetRef.kind` | `Mesh`, `MeshSubset`, `MeshService`, `MeshServiceSubset` |
 {% endtab %}
+{% tab targetRef Builtin Gateway %}
+`MeshTrafficPermission` isn't supported on builtin gateways.
+If applied via `spec.targetRef.kind: MeshService`, it has no effect.
+{% endtab %}
 {% endtabs %}

 If you don't understand this table you should read [matching docs](/docs/{{ page.version }}/policies/targetref).